lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 These accesses are ignored if OTBN is busy.
 A host processor can check whether OTBN is busy by reading the {{< regref "STATUS.busy">}} flag.
 All memory accesses through the register interface must be word-aligned 32b word accesses.

+### Random Numbers

+OTBN is connected to the [Entropy Distribution Network (EDN)]({{< relref "hw/ip/edn/doc" >}}) which can provide random numbers via the `RND` and `URND` CSRs and WSRs.

+`RND` provides bits taken directly from the EDN.
+As an EDN request can take time, `RND` is backed by a single-entry cache containing the result of the most recent EDN request.
+A read from `RND` empties this cache.
+A prefetch into the cache, which can be used to hide the EDN latency, is triggered on any write to the `RND_PREFETCH` CSR.
+Writes to `RND_PREFETCH` will be ignored whilst a prefetch is in progress or when the cache is already full.
+OTBN will stall until the request provides bits.
+Both the `RND` CSR and WSR take their bits from the same cache.
+`RND` CSR reads simply discard the other 192 bits on a read.
+When stalling on an `RND` read, OTBN will unstall on the cycle after `otbn_core` receives WLEN RND data from the EDN.

+`URND` provides bits from an LFSR; reads from it never stall.
+The `URND` LFSR is seeded once from the EDN when OTBN starts execution.
+Each new execution of OTBN will reseed the `URND` LFSR.
+The LFSR state is advanced every cycle when OTBN is running.

 ### Error Handling and Reporting